Toward Highly Efficient and Private Submodular Maximization via Matrix-Based Acceleration: Extension to Typical Constraints and Online Setting

 \section{Extension to Typical Constraints and Online Setting}

 In this section, we demonstrate how to extend our method to accelerate variants of submodular maximization problems, e.g., submodular maximization subject to different constraints and online submodular function maximization.
+In Section~\ref{sec:app_extension:matroid}, we discuss the matroid constraints, where the maximization of $f(S)$ is over all subsets in some matroid $\mathcal{I}$.
+In Section~\ref{sec:app_extension:knapsack}, we discuss the knapsack constraints, where for including each element $j$ in $S$ we need to pay cost $w(j) \ge 0$ and the total cost must be less than or equal to a given budget $W$.
+In Section~\ref{sec:app_extension:online}, we present the online decision.

-\subsection{Constraints: matroid constraints}
+\subsection{Constraints: Matroid Constraints}

 We introduce the definition of matroid in Definition~\ref{def:app_matroid} and then define the submodular function maximization subject to matroid constraints. \begin{definition}[Matroid] The pair $M=(E,\mathcal{I})$ is called a matroid where $\mathcal{I}$ is a family of subsets of $E$, if \begin{itemize} \item $\mathcal{I}$ contains empty set, i.e., $\emptyset \in \mathcal{I}$. \item $\mathcal{I}$ is downward-closed, i.e., for each $A\subseteq B \subseteq E$, if $B \in \mathcal{I}$, then $A\in E$. \item $\mathcal{I}$ satisfies augmentation property, i.e., if $A, B\in\mathcal{I}$, $|A| < |B|$, then there exsits $x\in B-A$ such that $A+\{x\}\in\mathcal{I}$. \end{itemize} \end{definition} Suppose $M=([n], \mathcal{I})$ is a matroid, then we call the optimization problem \eqref{eqn:app_matroid_constraint} the submodular maximization with matroid constraints.